dotnet/msbuild/documentation/NETFramework-NGEN.md

 ### Microsoft.Build.NuGetSdkResolver

 The NuGet resolver has many dependencies and its version is frequently changing, so the technique used for `Microsoft.DotNet.MSBuildSdkResolver` does not apply in its current state.
-However, the NuGet team it looking to address this by:
+However, the NuGet team is [looking to address this](https://github.com/NuGet/Home/issues/11441) by:

 1) ILMerge'ing the resolver with its dependencies into a single assembly.
 2) Freezing the version of the assembly.